project-ida/notes/Strong-field quantum phonodynamics.md

 \label{eq:strongfield}
 $$

 In this regime, the field retains its "identity" but the TLS gets significantly altered by the field and the coupling.
+We should also expect to have a free exchange of energy between the TLS and the field in this regime but we shouldn't expect a formal phase transition.

 Eq. $\ref{eq:strongfield}$ can in principle be satisfied for any type of coupling by just increasing the field strength.
 In practice, there will be physical limits on how strong a field can be.
 Let's try and work through an example using relativistic phonon nuclear coupling to mediate a nuclear transition with phonons.